rutujb/cryptonite_taskphase_rutuj/Processes and Jobs.md

 ## iii) Interrupting Processes
 used to get rid of the process that's clogging up your terminal <br>
-Pessing `Ctrl + C` interrupts any process waiting for input on terminal, and this application cleanly exits <br>
+Pessing `Ctrl + C` interrupts any process waiting for input on terminal, and this application cleanly exits the process <br>
 In this challenge, we run `/challenge/run` and interrupt it by `Ctrl + C` to get flag :
 >pwn.college{EDJaq9iUgmu4gGDPlES5tz84-vl.dNDN4QDLxQjN0czW}